-- NOTE: The combo jack supports headphones, line output devices, microphones, line input devices, CTIA-style headsets, or OMTP-style headsets. - NOTE: Your model might have additional components available from HP. - NOTE: The light on the power button is normally white when the power is on.
+^{}The combo jack supports headphones, line output devices, microphones, line input devices, or CTIA-style headsets.

+^{}The light on the power button is normally white when the power is on.
 If the light blinks red, the computer displays a diagnostic code to indicate a problem.
-See Interpreting POST diagnostic front panel lights and audible codes on page 106 to interpret the code.
+See the Maintenance and Service Guide to interpret the code.

-Rear
+Rear panel components